c-w/gutenberg/README.rst

 Installation
 ============

+This project is on `PyPI <https://pypi.python.org/pypi/Gutenberg>`_, so I'd recommend that you just install everything from there using your favourite Python package manager.

+.. sourcecode :: sh

+    pip install gutenberg
+    easy_install gutenberg

+If you want to install from source, you'll need to clone this repository:

+.. sourcecode :: sh

+    git clone https://c-w@bitbucket.org/c-w/gutenberg.git && cd gutenberg

-First of all, you should probably install the dependencies for the package and verify your install.
+Now, you should probably install the dependencies for the package and verify your install.

 * The recommended way of doing this is using the project's makefile.
 The command ``make virtualenv`` will install all the required dependencies for